jlgore/architect-labs/dynamodb-lab/README.md

 - The GSI will be automatically kept in sync with the main table
 - This index creation can take some time to complete on large tables
 - After creation, it allows efficient queries by Email (which wasn't possible before)
+- Since we're using PAY_PER_REQUEST billing mode, we don't specify ReadCapacityUnits or WriteCapacityUnits

 Query the GSI: